jenkinsci/plain-credentials-plugin/README.md

 # Jenkins Plain Credentials Plugin

  Allows use of plain strings and files as credentials to be passed to miscellaneous build steps.
-See also this [plugin's wiki page][wiki]

 ## Description